KhangQuachUnique/AI_Racing_Project/README.md

-﻿# 🏁 AI Racing Project - Deep Reinforcement Learning for Autonomous Driving
+# 🏁 AI Racing Project - Deep Reinforcement Learning for Autonomous Driving

+🚧 This repository is archived / no longer maintained as of May 2025.
+Feel free to fork or use the code as needed.

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)
 ![PyTorch](https://img.shields.io/badge/PyTorch-EE4C2C?logo=pytorch&logoColor=white)